Letter frequency: Background

 No exact letter frequency distribution underlies a given language, since all writers write slightly differently.
 However, most languages have a characteristic distribution which is strongly apparent in longer texts.
 Even language changes as extreme as from Old English to modern English (regarded as mutually unintelligible) show strong trends in related letter frequencies: over a small sample of Biblical passages, from most frequent to least frequent, enaid sorhm tgþlwu æcfy ðbpxz of Old English compares to eotha sinrd luymw fgcbp kvjqxz of modern English, with the most extreme differences concerning letterforms not shared.

 Linotype machines for the English language assumed the letter order, from most to least common, to be etaoin shrdlu cmfwyp vbgkqj xz based on the experience and custom of manual compositors.
 The equivalent for the French language was elaoin sdrétu cmfhyp vbgwqj xz.

 Arranging the alphabet in Morse into groups of letters that require equal amounts of time to transmit, and then sorting these groups in increasing order, yields e it san hurdm wgvlfbk opxcz jyq.
 Letter frequency was used by other telegraph systems, such as the Murray Code.

 Similar ideas are used in modern data-compression techniques such as Huffman coding.

 Letter frequencies, like word frequencies, tend to vary, both by writer and by subject.
 For instance, occurs with greater frequency in fiction, as most fiction is written in past tense and thus most verbs will end in the inflectional suffix -ed / -d.
-One cannot write an essay about x-rays without using frequently.
+One cannot write an essay about x-rays without using frequently, and the essay will have an idiosyncratic letter frequency if the essay is about, say, Queen Zelda of Zanzibar requesting X-rays from Qatar to examine hypoxia in zebras.
 Different authors have habits which can be reflected in their use of letters.
 Hemingway's writing style, for example, is visibly different from Faulkner's.
 Letter, bigram, trigram, word frequencies, word length, and sentence length can be calculated for specific authors and used to prove or disprove authorship of texts, even for authors whose styles are not so divergent.